EndPointCorp/end-point-blog/2021/11/salesforce-data-migration.md

 const segmentData = getJson('new-segments.json');
 const connection = await openConnection();

-for (let i=0;i<segmentData.records.length;i++) {
+for (let i = 0; i < segmentData.records.length; i++) {
   let segment = segmentData.records[i];
-  //Ignore Marine Equipment segment since it already exists if (segment.Name != 'Marine Equipment') {
+  // Ignore Marine Equipment segment since it already exists if (segment.Name != 'Marine Equipment') {
     await connection.sobject('Segment__c').create({
       Name: segment.Name,
       Description__c: segment.Description__c,
       Meta_Description__c: segment.Meta_Description__c,
       Meta_Keywords__c: segment.Meta_Keywords__c,
       SubHeader__c: segment.SubHeader__c
     });
   }
 }
 ```
 #### 3. Come up with a plan for testing data changes

 After the migration script runs, you'll need a way to verify that the data was loaded successfully and according to the requirements.
 For us, this meant working with our client to develop a smoke testing plan.
 After running our script, we switched a test version of the website to run against the migrated data in a Salesforce sandbox, and then used the plan to test all of the website functionality to make sure everything worked and the data looked correct.
-You'll want to develop a plan based on your specific use case, whether that means verifying changes in Salesforce or an integrated system/website.
+You'll want to develop a plan based on your specific use case, whether that means verifying changes in Salesforce or an integrated system/​website.

 #### 4. Test the migration script against a copy of production